 The student no doubt knows a value for the famous irrational number π 3.14 but that is not its definition.
 What, in fact, is the meaning of the symbol "π"?

-then we use that as a formula for calculating the circumference of a circle:
+-- becomes a formula for calculating the circumference of a circle.

 Or, since D = 2r,